Schemes and Activities

 In 2009, Around 80,000 teachers across the country registered in the competition and 15,000 projects were submitted.
 Two teachers from Tamil Nadu has been selected and participted in ITLA event.

 Mr. G Sankar from Panchayat Union Primary School, Ramanayakanpet, Vellore District and Mrs. M Kohila rom SMRV Higher Secondary School, Nagercoil, Kanyakuamri are the winners from Tamil Nadu participated in the Innovative Teachers Conference held in Salvador, Brazil.

-Mission and Objectives:
+Intel - Mission and Objectives:

 The SSA - Intel® Education Initiative is a large-scale, sustained commitment to accelerate education